sophongo/sophdoc/docs/en/docs/admin/insight/best-practice/tail-based-sampling.md

 make more sophisticated sampling decisions before exporting to a backend.
 This is often done in the interest of protecting the telemetry pipeline from being overloaded.

-**DCE5 Insight currently recommends using tail sampling and prioritizes support for tail sampling.**
+**Insight currently recommends using tail sampling and prioritizes support for tail sampling.**

 The tail sampling processor samples traces based on a defined set of strategies.
 However, all spans of a trace must be received by the same collector instance to make effective sampling decisions.